Frequently Asked Questions: F.A.Q.

 Q. What is the deadline if I want to have my item considered at the Exam?

 A. Space is limited in the Exam session, which takes place once per year in mid-spring, and will be determined on a first-come first-serve basis.
 We must receive your paperwork no later than January 15 to reserve your space.
-Once you have submitted paperwork and communicated with Nicole Harrison about shipping, your item must arrive at the Center no later than one week prior to the Exam date to be considered.
+Once you have submitted paperwork and communicated with Nicole Todd about shipping, your item must arrive at the Center no later than one week prior to the Exam date to be considered.
 If you miss the deadline, your item will not be reviewed until the next Exam.

 Q. How early can I ship my Item to the Center?

-A. Please contact Nicole Harrison for shipping arrangements.
+A. Please contact Nicole Todd for shipping arrangements.
 The Center will accept items no earlier than three (3) weeks prior to the Exam date.
 Your item must be at the Center no later than one (1) week prior to the Exam date.

 Q. When will my item be returned to me?

-A. Nicole Harrison will contact you immediately following the Exam to arrange return shipping.
+A. Nicole Todd will contact you immediately following the Exam to arrange return shipping.
 The item is returned as soon as the Center schedule allows.
 The time frame depends on the total number of items received for the examination.

 Q. How do I insure my item during shipping and while it is in the possession of the Center?